Cyber Law as a Career after Law School is Exciting

 Cyber Crime – The Root Problem

-- The cyber crimes against property are where the target of cybercriminal is your property like your database, computer and typically hacking.
+- Cyber crimes against property are where the target of cybercrime is your property like your database, computer and typically hacking.

 Now that we have a vision of what falls under cybercrime, let us take a look at cyber law

 Cyber Law covers wide including freedom of expression, data protection, data security, digital transactions, electronic communication, access to and usage of the internet and online privacy.
 The most imperative things one should know about cyber law are:

 - You can publish and share electronic format legally.

 - Offers between the two parties can be shared electronically.

 - No one recognizes the concept of digital signatures and forms of electronic authentication.
 Digital signatures are now legal and valid and can be used in any proceedings.